| Title: | Bivariate (Two-Dimensional) Confidence Region and Frequency Distribution |

 actual proportion of points inside the region. |

-of a bivariate region is analogous to the range of a
+The area of a bivariate region is analogous to the range of a

 univariate interval.
 This allows a quantitative comparison of